 Olfaction sense was restored in mice via stem cell therapy independently by a number of researchers.
-But researchers noted that it’s been difficult to determine whether the regained function came from the transplant or from endogenous repair stimulated by the experimental injury to induce a loss of olfaction.
-So the research team developed a mouse whose resident globose basal cells only made nonfunctional neurons, and any restoration of smell would be attributed to the introduced cells.
+But scientists had difficulty determining whether the regained function was a result of the transplant or from simulation from endogenous repair that led to a loss of the ability to smell.
+To better identify the cause, researchers developed a mouse with resident globose basal cells made by nonfunctional neurons.
+This way, any smell restoration would be due to the newly introduced cells.

 “The team developed the stem cell transplant by engineering mice that produce easily traceable green fluorescent cells.
 The researchers then harvested glowing green globose basal cells (as identified by the presence of a receptor called c-kit) and delivered them into the noses of the genetically engineered, smell-impaired mice.
 Four weeks later, the team observed the green cells in the nasal epithelium, with axons working their way into the olfactory bulb.

 “Behaviorally, the mice appeared to have a functioning sense of smell after the stem cell treatment.
 Unlike untreated animals, they avoided an area of an enclosure that had a bad smell to normal mice.”